binary-com/deriv-com/README.md

 -   node >=12.3.0
 -   npm >=6.9.0
 -   git (for `contribution`)
--   gatsby-cli (npm install -g gatsby-cli)
+-   gatsby-cli (npm install -g gatsby-cli) (for using commands that aren't listed in scripts)

 Moreover, having these extensions will help you to speed up the development process and adhere to the best practices